davidrimon2004/DEPI_project/README.md

 ## 🎯 Objectives
 - Collect and preprocess sales data
 - Explore sales patterns, seasonality, and external factors
-- Build and compare forecasting models (ARIMA, Prophet, Random Forest, LSTM)
+- Build and compare forecasting models
-- Evaluate using MAE, RMSE, R²
 - Deploy the best model with MLOps for monitoring and retraining

 ---